MicrosoftDocs/office-365-management-api/office-365-management-api/AipSensitivityLabelAction.md

 ProcessName | String | The relevant process name (Outlook, MSIP.App, WinWord, etc.)
 ProductVersion | String | Version of the AIP client.
 ProtectionOwner | String | Rights Management owner in UPN format.
-ProtectionType | String | The type of protection that was used for the data (Template, Custom, etc.)
+ProtectionType | String | The type of protection that was used for the data.
+Template means that protection was predefined by the admin.
+Custom means the user defined the protection.
 RecordType | Double | The type of operation indicated by the record.
 94 represents an AipSensitivityLabelAction record.
 Scope | Double | 0 represents that the event was created by a hosted O365 service.
 1 represents that the event was created by an on-premises server.
 SensitiveInfoTypeData | String | The sensitive information types that have been discovered within the data.
 SensitivityLabelId | GUID | The current sensitivity label GUID.
 Use cmdlt Get-Label to get the full values of the GUID.
 TemplateId | GUID | The id for the template used for protection.
+If ProtectionType = Template, TemplateId will have GUID.
+If ProtectionType = Custom, TemplateId will be blank.
 The Get-AipServiceTemplate cmdlet gets all existing or selected protection templates from Azure Information Protection.
 UserId | String | The User Principal Name (UPN) of the user who performed the action that resulted in the record being logged.
 UserKey | GUID | An alternative ID for the user identified in the UserId property.
 This property is populated with the passport unique ID (PUID) for events performed by users in SharePoint, OneDrive for Business, and Exchange.
 UserType | Double | The type of user that performed the operation. </br>0 = Regular</br>1 = Reserved</br>2 = Admin </br>3 = DcAdmin</br>4 = System</br>5 = Application</br>6 = ServicePrincipal</br>7 = CustomPolicy</br>8 = SystemPolicy